 I’m a strong advocate of self-publishing for people who want to get a book out quickly without going through all the frustration of struggling for months and years to get an agent or publisher.

 With self-publishing, you have total control over every aspect of the book.
-It’s an effective way to test and develop a book, since, with small print-on-demand editions, the editorial content, cover design, and marketing approach can be polished up as you go along.
+You can even control things like the cover design.
+Visit https://www.printivity.com/products/books/ to see how that’s possible.
+It’s also an effective way to test and develop a book, since, with small print-on-demand editions, the editorial content, and marketing approach can be polished up as you go along.